QuillPusher/QP_Drafts/Automatic_PrintF.md

   }
 ```

-In the AST Consumer, traverse all Decls in the Decl reference, and if the
-current decl is the Top Level Decl and has a semicolon missing, then ask the
-synthesizer to synthesize another expression and replace this original
+In the AST Consumer, traverse all the Top Level Decls, to look for expressions to synthesize.
+If the current Decl is the Top Level Statement Decl(`TopLevelStmtDecl`) and has a semicolon missing, then ask the interpreter to synthesize another expression (an internal function call) to replace this original expression.
-expression.